anarvarte/cs425-rockFIIT/README.md

 Our creators all have a background in some sort of fitness, some of us are rock climbers, some of us are weightlifters, and some of us are both.
 The goal of RockFIIT, was to create an application that merged both these aspects of fitness together.
 Creating one centralized application where climbers and lifters could log their exercises, create their own programs and set their own fitness goals.

 1. RockFIIT Functionalities
-   - Home Screen
-     - Graph that displays data based on logged exercises
-     - Timer, so the user is able to time their rest in between sets
-     - Log Exercise button, that takes the user to a modal, containing a drop down list of all exercises in the database so the user can select and log a workout
-     - Date and time
    - Login Screen
      - Basic login screen that has form validation so that it checks if the user has entered the required fields
      - If the user has created an account, when the login button is pressed the applicaiton will check within the database if the user exists